Corporate accountability

 Timer Manurung, the director of the environmental nonprofit Auriga Nusantara, noted that the registry was not necessarily accurate.
 “The problem is that it’s self-declared,” he said.
 There is no system for verification.”
 He added that it was important for all public officials to be transparent about their business interests.

-There is a particular public interest in disentangling Prabowo’s relationship with one company, which is having a significant impact on the rainforests of Borneo.
+There is a particular public interest in disentangling Prabowo’s relationship with one company, which is already having an impact on the rainforests of Borneo.
 Tanjung Redeb Hutani holds the rights to clear-cut a vast area of forest in East Kalimantan.
 The concession is so large that on its own it could account for more than a third of Prabowo’s purported 500,000 hectare landbank.

 The available public records do not name Prabowo as a shareholder, but six of his close political allies have served as shareholders and board members of either Tanjung Redeb Hutani or a series of companies that own it.
 They include senior members of his political party, Gerindra; people who have played leading roles in his election campaigns; and at least two people to whom he has reportedly acted as a mentor.
 The majority shareholder until at least 2019 was Edhy Prabowo who, while not a family relation, is widely reported to have had a close personal and professional relationship with Prabowo.